Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

 1. Select the entry you want to delete.

 2. Click the [DELETE] button in the bottom right corner.
-    The entry has been removed from the matrix.
+    The entry has been removed from the stock withdrawal matrix.